 Prerequisite(s): Admission into Laurentian

 Leadership Centre.
 (3-0 or 3-0)

-SOCI 395 First Nations in Canada (3 sem. hrs.)
+SOCI 395 Indigenous Peoples in Canada (3 sem. hrs.)

-This course is an introduction to the culture, languages, history and enduring presence of First Nation people in Canada.
+This course is an introduction to the culture, languages, history and enduring presence of Indigenous Peoples in Canada.
 It will explore a range of indigenous social and cultural formations.
-Attention will be given to the cultural, economic, political, and religious aspects of First Nation societies, as well as the changes that have occurred since the arrival of the Europeans.
+Attention will be given to the cultural, economic, political, and religious aspects of Indigenous societies, as well as the changes that have occurred since the arrival of the Europeans.

 Cross-listed: ANTH 395.